-All residential visit forms are taken by the relevant staff member on visits and for all out-of-school hours activities where medication is required.
+All medical information is taken as part of the nominal roll, by the relevant staff member on visits and for all out-of-school hours activities where medication is required.
 These are accompanied by a copy of the student's Healthcare Plan.